European history has always fascinated me. I enjoy reading any history, really, for the insight is gives me into why people do what they do.

 I believe that our human nature is likely to be the same for everyone everywhere.
-I’m not a trained historian, but I’m sure that studying the history of any era, in any region, will teach the same lessons about human nature.
+I’m not a trained historian, but I expect that studying the history of any era, in any region, will teach the same lessons about human nature.

-At weddings or parties these days, you can hear music from Lady Gaga, Stevie Wonder, The Beach Boys, Doris Day, Bing Crosby, Al Jolson, Scott Joplin, John Philip Sousa, Richard Wagner, Beethoven, Mozart, Bach, or Pachelbel.
+At weddings or parties these days, you can hear music from Lady Gaga, Madonna, Stevie Wonder, The Beach Boys, Doris Day, Bing Crosby, Al Jolson, Scott Joplin, John Philip Sousa, Richard Wagner, Beethoven, Mozart, Bach, or Pachelbel.
 See the sweep of styles?

 So when I help people plan music for their celebrations, I begin by asking about the mood they want and about their favorite musical styles.
 Chances are good that whatever mood they want, they’ll decide to include a few different popular styles, to entertain all their guests.

-The Magnolia Jazz Band entertains at weddings and parties throughout the San Francisco Bay Area.
-If you are nearby, you’ll love catching us in action, seeing and hearing us create a great mood.
+Meanwhile, the Magnolia Jazz Band entertains at weddings and parties throughout the San Francisco Bay Area.
+If you are ever nearby, you’ll love catching us in action, seeing and hearing us create a great mood.